Viktor Andersson (racing driver)

-Viktor Jan Mattias Andersson (born 17 August 2003) is a Swedish racing driver who last competed in TCR Europe and TCR World Tour for MA:GP.
-He previously competed in the U.S. F2000 National Championship with Velocity Racing Development.
+Viktor Jan Mattias Andersson (born 17 August 2003) is a Swedish racing driver who competes in the TCR Europe Touring Car Series and TCR Spain for Monlau Motorsport, driving a Cupra León VZ TCR.
+He previously raced for the family-run MA:GP team from 2018 to 2025, and competed in the U.S. F2000 National Championship with Velocity Racing Development in 2022.

 Racing career

 U.S. F2000 National Championship

 On 19 December 2022, it was announced that Andersson would move up to the U.S. F2000 National Championship with Velocity Racing Development to compete in the 2022 season.